-In April 2011 the Company commenced a definitive Feasibility Study on the Cañariaco Norte Project with AMEC as the lead engineering consultant and Knight Piesold as the water management and geotechnical consultant.
+In April 2011, the Company commenced a definitive Feasibility Study on the Cañariaco Norte Project with AMEC as the lead engineering consultant and Knight Piesold as the water management and geotechnical consultant.

-In November 2011 the Company completed a re-assessment of the Cañariaco Norte Copper Project economics using the new Peruvian mining tax rates.
-The after-tax NPV, IRR and payback period for the project were estimated to be \$912 million, 17.2% and 4.4 years respectively, at a long term copper price of \$2.25 per pound and a discount rate of 8%.
-The Company also announced, based on feasibility level engineering development, an increase in the processing rate from 95,000 tonnes per day as proposed in the Prefeasibility Study Progress Report to a range of 100,000 to 110,000 tonnes per day, the selection of a new tailings containment area significantly closer to the proposed process plant, and the selection of a southern mine access route that generally follows the current access road route.
+In November 2011, the Company completed a re-assessment of the Cañariaco Norte Project economics using the new Peruvian mining tax rates.
+The after-tax NPV, IRR and payback period for the Cañariaco Norte Project were estimated to be \$912 million, 17.2% and 4.4 years respectively, at a long term copper price of \$2.25 per pound and a discount rate of 8%.